iamNilotpal/ignite/README.md

-# ignite - High-Throughput In-Memory Key-Value Store in Go
+# ignite - A High-Throughput In-Memory Key-Value Store

 `ignite` is a Go package that implements a high-throughput, in-memory key-value data store inspired by Bitcask.
 It is designed for applications requiring fast